KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/germany_the_soil_that_formed_me.md

 to dwell on the surface:
 * Goethe — the poet of wholeness
 * Hesse — the wanderer of the inner worlds
-* Carl Jung — an adopted ancestor of my soul, the cartographer of the unconscious
+* Carl Jung — an adopted ancestor of the soul, the cartographer of the unconscious
 * Heisenberg and Planck —
 the ones who dared ask